About this Community

 Keep your organization in touch with the latest in standardized TCOC reporting by following this work and contributing to the conversation here, in the Getting to Affordability Community.
 This by-invitation community will serve as a communication hub and resource library for all things TCOC.
 Here you can learn from subject matter experts on everything from data quality and analysis to identifying physician champions and engaging employers.

-It’s the most efficient way to connect with and learn from the the collaborative, multi-region team members participating in Phase I and Phase II of the project.
+It’s the most efficient way to connect with and learn from the the collaborative, multi-region team members participating in the project.

 Our community goals are to:

 - Expand standardized measurement to new regions by learning from and building on our community members’ experience; and

 - Further engage stakeholders in the use of a standardized TCOC approach

 In the pursuit of advancing payment reform, the Network for Regional Healthcare Improvement (NRHI) is leading a multi-regional innovation initiative focused on the production, sharing and use of information about the total cost of care.
 With funding from the Robert Wood Johnson Foundation, five pioneering regional health improvement collaboratives (RHICs) were joined by fourteen additional regions in a unique approach to standardizing how they report cost information.
 Balancing local customization with alignment to national efforts makes the information consistent, relevant, and actionable.
 NRHI’s regional partners: